TutorialsAndroid/Voip/README.md

 ## Voip

-*This is a sample app which is under development (It is not workable for now).
-This app will show you how to make internet voice and group calls using Agora SDK.
-I will do a daily commit with new changes.
-Contributors are welcome.*
+*This is a sample project which shows how to do internet voice call using Agora SDK.
+I will update the readme soon with proper documentation.
+But for now the complete project is workable.*

-*Follow me and star it to stay up-to-date with the changes*
+*For any queries raise a issue is Issue Tab*